Matcha Zenzai is a delicious Japanese red bean paste with soft mochi served in green tea soup. This unique sweet can be enjoyed hot or cold.

 - Cook the shiratama dango in boiling water.
 When shiratama dango is cooked through, about 1-2 minutes, they’ll starts to float.
 Pick them up and soak in ice water to cool.

-- If you want to save time, instead of making shiratama dango, you can use kiri mochi (pre-cut rice cake).
+- Alternatively, if you want to save time, instead of making shiratama dango, you can use kiri mochi (pre-cut rice cake).
 Cut into 4 small pieces and toast in the toaster oven until puffed up.

-- For Matcha Zenzai, put 1- 1½ Tbsp. sugar in a medium bowl and sift 1 Tbsp. matcha power in a fine sieve to remove any lumps.
+- Put 1- 1½ Tbsp sugar in a medium bowl and sift 1 Tbsp (6 g) matcha powder in a fine sieve to remove any lumps.